TrellixVulnTeam/swahilipython_SCMU/Doc/library/itertools.rst

 .. function:: zip_longest(*iterables, fillvalue=None)

-   Make an iterator that aggregates elements from each of the iterables.
+   Make an iterator that aggregates elements kutoka each of the iterables.
 If the iterables are of uneven length, missing values are filled-in with *fillvalue*.
    Iteration continues until the longest iterable is exhausted.
 Roughly equivalent to::